 - Some caveats.

-At the end, I’d love to hear comments from people of all experience levels.
+In the end, I’d love to hear comments from people of all experience levels.
 Don’t worry about sounding “dumb,” because there are no dumb questions: a desire to learn shows great intelligence!

 The Raw Data From Majestic SEO